daattali/beautiful-jekyll/_posts/2017-01-02-Act_now_to_save_independent_Office_of_Congressional_Ethics.md

 This is an important issue to press because the incoming administration ran on a "drain the swamp" promise and this is the opposite.

+**UPDATE** The REINS Act passed in the House late this evening.
+Now it moves to the Senate.